 There are five dimensions of sector performance.
-Cells are marked '4' if the sector scored positively on that particular dimension.
+Cells are marked 'V' if the sector scored positively on that particular dimension.
 Production/exports increases have to be 10% or higher and be sustained for more than five years.
 New job creation and increased incomes have to be 10% or higher.
 Increased processing has to involve at least 20% of production.
-Market coordination is defined in terms of better market operations along the value chain: reduced time and wastage in transactions, greater efficiency of operations, thus adding to total chain value, better access to credit and other allied services, higher coordination or better product quality if there is a consensus among the main key actors and if this has been shown repeatedly in field interviews.
+Market coordination is defined in terms of better market operations along the value chain: reduced time and wastage in transactions, greater efficiency of operations, thus adding to total chain value, better access to credit and other allied services, higher coordination among stakeholders.
+A reform is considered to be conducive to higher market coordination or better product quality if there is a consensus among the main key actors and if this has been shown repeatedly in field interviews.